Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202311/index.md

 # Changes after the update of October-November 2023

+**Last update of this document: November 17, 2023.**

 **We advise to carefully test if all your software is still working properly before submitting large batches of jobs.
-Expect that some jobs that are still in the queue from before the maintenance will fail.**
+Expect that some jobs that worked before the maintenance will fail now.**

 The main purpose of the update in late October and early November 2023 were the addition of 512 nodes to the LUMI-C `standard` partition and the installation of